ssalka/django-node/README.md

 npm install && cd ../
 ```

+And adjust `settings.py` to your liking.
 Finally, make sure you're running an instance of Redis, as the Node.js entry point attempts
 to establish a connection with Redis.

 ### Running the App